 As the guests were enjoying their dessert, the Colonel stood, tapped his wine glass with his fork, and "First, I want to thank everyone for coming.
 Every dollar raised this evening are going to such a good cause.
 I'll admit my favorite cause."
-There was a laugh from the room.
+There was laughter from the room.
 He continued, "This shows how much Gallagher, not only appreciates the rich heritage of the area, but you will open your hearts and checkbooks to support it.
 We could not have done this without the hospitality of Mr. Fitzgerald.
 Many of you may not realize this, but not only did he open his beautiful home to us for this evening - this entire dinner, bar, and entertainment was provided Pearce."
 The Colonel turned to Pearce, "I think our host, deserves a round of applause."

 That last comment brought the guests to their feet, giving Pearce a standing ovation.
 Pearce stood up.
 "Like the Colonel, I appreciate your generosity.
 Just before you arrived, I commented to my good 'cara' Mack that I think Mum would be proud.
 I'm thrilled to meet many of you for the first time.
 Growing up, I heard so many stories about Cre Uisce Aer from my Mum.
 It was such a special place to her."
 Pearce paused, "I only wish she could be with us tonight."